ImaanBontle/SDV-immersive-weathers/README.md

 <!--Support-->
 ## Support My Work <a id="support"></a>

-If you would like to support my work, you can  [buy me a coffee][ko-fi-link].
-However, I will never charge for my mods.
+If you would like to support me directly, you can now [buy me a coffee][ko-fi-link].
+Note that this is entirely optional.
+I will never charge for my mods.

 <div align="right">